François Baroin: Career in the private sector

 In 2018, Baroin joined the French investment banking business of Barclays as an external senior advisor.

 When Christian Jacob was elected chairman of the Republicans in 2019, he appointed Baroin as strategic advisor.
 In 2020, Baroin was mentioned by news media as potential candidate for the 2022 French presidential election; however, he declared in October 2020 that he would not run for president.

+Ahead of the Republicans' 2022 convention, Baroin endorsed Éric Ciotti as the party's chairman.

+Since 2016, he has been an Associate Professor of Macroeconomics, Geopolitics and Crisis management at HEC Paris.